troii/Rudeltippen/README.md

 play start
 ```

-> Note: play start and play stop will only work correctly under Linus and Mac.
+> Note: play start and play stop will only work correctly under Linux and Mac.
 If you close your command prompt on windows, the Play application will stop also.
 I recommend using PsExec for running the Play application in the background.
 You'll find an example script [here][18].

 ### Step 5